Day 1 Delhi

 Continuing on to Udaipur, we visit Kumbhalgarh, a stunning fortress built by Rana Kumbha in 15th century.
 The fort has perimeter walls that extend 36 kilometres in length.
 Claimed to be the longest in the world after "The Great Wall of China".
 Over 360 temples are within the fort, 300 ancient Jain and the rest Hindu.
 The vista from the palace top typically extends tens of kilometers into the Aravalli Range.
 Udaipur is famous for its lakes and Raj-era palaces.
 Most famous of these, and certainly the most photographed, is the Lake Palace, an island-palace where the white marble buildings (now a hotel) entirely cover a small island in Lake Pichola.
 Originally known as the Jag Niwas, the palace took three years to build and was inaugurated in 1746.
 We will have an orientation walk which will include a visit to the Jagdish Temple, Lake Pichola and the amazing City Palace, one of the largest royal palaces in India, full of unbelievable treasures.
 One night we attend a Radjasthani Cultural show - at the Bagore-ki-Haveli Folk Museum on Gangaur Ghat.
 There are plenty of options for your free time, you might want to journey out to the hilltop Monsoon Palace, summer resort of the Maharajas.
 Sitting atop a hill with a panoramic view of the city’s lakes, it a great place for sunset.
 The city’s lakes — Pichola, Fateh Sagar, Udai Sagar and Swaroop Sagar — are considered among the most beautiful in Rajasthan.
 And a boat ride on lake Pichola is a great way to spend a lazy afternoon.
 If you are interested in learning some of the finer points to Indian cooking and how to the use all of their wonderful spices, why not join in at one of the many cooking demonstrations.
 Highly recommended is Spice Box, a deliciously fun option.

 Estimate Travel Time: 4 Hours (150kms) Set amidst the Aravalli hills, this little garrison fort was once a major principality of the Royal house of Marwar.
 Bestowed with the title of Rao, the nobles looked after this little fiefdom for about two centuries after its construction in the 18th century.
 This is rural Rajasthan at its best...undiscovered by most tourists and we explore this small village by foot and get an insight into the life of the people in rural India.
 Perhaps we will have an impromptu game of cricket with the local children - cricket is the one thing that connects the country!
+There is also an opportunity to travel by a vintage car or train safari with locals through the surrounding hills.
 Just outside of Udaipur on the road to Jojawar we stop off at the Eklingji Temple, one of the prime pilgrimage destinations in Rajasthan.
 This ancient temple is mainly dedicated to Lord Shiva, yet other deities are worshipped here as well.
 Within the walls of the Eklingji Temple, there are 108 shrines built of marble and sandstone.
 The main shrine has a double storeyed covered platform, a hall with a number of pillars and a flat pyramidal roof with circular knobs.
 In this main shrine is a four faced black marble statue of Lord Eklingji with Brahma facing west, Vishnu facing north, Shiva facing south and Surya facing east.

 Day 8, Estimate Travel Time: 4-5 Hours (150kms) Travel to Pushkar via Ajmer and over Snake Mountain.
 Site of the world’s only temple to the Hindu god of creation Brahma, Pushkar is often called "Tirth Raj," the King (Raj) of pilgrim centers.
 No pilgrimage of Hindu places is considered complete until the pilgrim bathes in sacred waters of Pushkar Lake; indeed, the city is so sacred that no meat, alcohol or eggs are allowed within the city.
 However, most travellers know Pushkar for a different reason: the annual Pushkar Fair, it is the world's largest camel fair, complete with both livestock and craft markets, camel races, concerts and exhibitions.
 It is celebrated on the day of Kartik Purnima (night of the full moon - sometime in October or November).
 This is the day, according to legend, which the Hindu god Brahma sprung up the lake.
 The fair and livestock market now actually go for 8 days with the final day the night of the full moon.
 We will have an orientation walk around Pushkar, including the Lake and ghats and also the the 14th century Brahama temple.
 Before dawn on Day 9 we climb to the hilltop Savitri temple to watch the sunrise over this holy place.
 You can even get a chai up there but after that morning walk there is nothing better than spending time at one of the many cafes in town.
 All fed and rested you will be ready to follow local traditions, jump on that camel and head out for our sunset camel ride in the desert.
 Rajasthan is rightfully famous for its textiles, jewellery and handicrafts, and few places in the country are better for shopping than the bazaars of Pushkar.
 Wander around the markets of this sacred city - you won't be disappointed.